 I'm so sorry to hear that you had this frustrating experience!
 It's

 always hard to know what to say in these awkward situations,

-especially in a fellowship like a church where our relationships
+especially in a fellowship like a church where our relationships are

-is expected that we will be polite and flexible.
+expected that we will be polite and flexible.

 From your description, it sounds like you did a great job of

 standing up for your daughter!
-You recognized that her personal
+You recognized that her personal space

-to accept someone's reactions without taking it personally!
+reactions without taking it personally!
 Standing up for our child is

 often the first time in our lives where assertiveness becomes a

 necessary skill.
 But this skill takes time to develop, whether by

 trial and error or through assertiveness books and classes.

 Let me assure you that no parent knows right from their child's

 birth how to handle these tricky situations!
 I have been a parent for

 haven't spoken out on behalf of a child, or have spoken in a less than

 caring way, I always think of things I should have said, and that has

 helped me the next time.
 We all need experience to learn how best to

-deal with people who don't "get it" that children deserve to be treated with
+deal with people who don't "get it" that children deserve to

-their rights are not well understood or respected.
+and their rights are not well understood or respected.

 Adults who prod, question, badger, or otherwise bother a child

-don't expect to be stopped or even questioned, because what they
+don't expect to be stopped or even questioned, because what they are

-new experience for the adults whose behavior we are questioning.
+the adults whose behavior we are questioning.
 Because of the newness

 on both sides, we just won't always know the very best thing to do.

 But it's important to do our best, and to realize that our child

 always counts on our help.
 It's like the slogan we're considering for

 a bumper sticker: "If you aren't on your child's side, who will

 One practical way to discourage people from intruding on your

-daughter's space is to carry her in a sling or hold her close to
+daughter's space is to carry her in a sling or hold her close to you.

-held, and that should ease the situation that much more.
+should ease the situation that much more.